|Alex Rodriguez goes 0-for-4 with 3 strikeouts as Yankees lose Game 2 to Indians|

 |Written by Admin|

-Rodriguez went 0-for-4 and struck out three times Friday as the New York Yankees lost to Cleveland 2-1 in 11 innings, leaving them in an 0-2 deficit.
+The Yankees superstar went 0-for-4 and struck out three times Friday as New York lost to Cleveland 2-1 in 11 innings, leaving them in an 0-2 deficit.

-He is hitless in his last 18 postseason at-bats, dating to last season.
+He is hitless in his last 28 postseason at-bats on the road.
 He had a chance to end the streak and drive in the go-ahead run with two outs in the ninth, but struck out against Fausto Carmona.

 Manager Joe Torre pointed out that the Yankees had three hits in 11 innings, and eight hits in two games total.
 So it isn't only Rodriguez who is struggling.